SkeyPr/Spam-Programme/README.md

 I do not encourage the use of this programme for any type of harm to anybody

 P.S.
-Check brainch "SRC" for all files
+Check branch "SRC" for all files